fadushin/esp8266/micropython/uhttpd/README.md

 When you supply the correct credentials (e.g., via `curl`), you should be granted access to the requested URL:

-    curl -i -u admin:uhttpD 'http://192.168.1.180'
+    prompt$ curl -i -u admin:uhttpD 'http://192.168.1.180'
     HTTP/1.1 200 OK
-    Server: uhttpd/pre-0.1 (running in your devices)
+    Server: uhttpd/master (running in your devices)
     Content-Length: 40
     Content-Type: text/html

     <html><body>Hello World!</body></html>

+## HTTP File Handler

+This package includes a Request Handler, `http_file_handler.Handler` which when installed will service files on the ESP8266 file system, relative to a specified file system root path (e.g., `/www`).

+This Request Handler will display the contents of the path specified in the HTTP GET URL, relative to the specified root path.
+If path refers to a file on the file system, the file contents are returned.
+If the path refers to a directory, and the directory does not contain an `index.html` file, the directory contents are provided as a list of hyperlinks.
+Otherwise, the request will result in a 404/Not Found HTTP error.

+The default root path for the `http_file_handler.Handler` is `/www`.
+For example, the following constructor will result in a file handler that services files in and below the `/www` directory of the micropython file system:

+    >>> import http_file_handler
+    >>> file_handler = http_file_handler.Handler()

+Once your handler is created, you can then provide it to the `uhttpd.Server` constructor, providing the path prefix used to locate the handler at request time:

+    >>> import uhttpd
+    >>> server = uhttpd.Server([
+            ('/', file_handler)
+        ])

+> Important: The path prefix provided to the `uhttpd.Server` constructor is distinct from the root path provided to the `http_file_handler.Handler` constructor.
+The former relates to the path specified in a given HTTP GET request and is used to pick out the handler to process the handler.
+The latter is used to locate where, on the file system, to start looking for files and directories to serve.
+If the root path is `/www` and the path in the HTTP request is `/foo/bar`, then the `http_file_handler.Handler` will look for `/www/foo/bar` on the micropython file system.

+You may of course specify a root path other than `/www` through the `http_file_handler.Handler` constructor, but the directory must exist, or an error will occur at the time of construction.

+> Warning: If you specify the micropython file system root path (`/`) in the HTTP File Handler constructor, you may expose sensitive security information, such as the Webrepl password, through the HTTP interface.
+This behavior is strongly discouraged.

+You may optionally specify the `block_size` as a parameter to the `http_file_handler.Handler` constructor.
+This integer value (default: 1024) determines the size of the buffer to use when streaming a file back to the client.
+Larger chunk sizes require more memory and may run into issues with memory.
+Smaller chunk sizes may result in degradation in performance.

+This handler only supports HTTP GET requests.
+Any other HTTP request verb will be rejected.

+This handler recognizes HTML (`text/html`), CSS (`text/css`), and Javascript (`text/javascript`) file endings, and will set the `content-type` header in the response, accordingly.
+The `content-length` header will contain the length of the body.
+Any file other than the above list of types is treated as `text/plain`

 ## API Handlers

-The `uhttpd` server can be extended by implementing and instantiating API Handlers passed to the `http_api_handler.Handler` class constructor.
+The `uhttpd` server can be extended by implementing and instantiating API Handlers passed to the `http_api_handler.Handler` class constructor, an HTTP Request Handler.
 Doing so allows you to write REST-based APIs that allow your application to respond to application protocols of your own design.
 For example, an application may need to control endpoints to which the embedded device communicates, and such configuration might be managed through a web console, which in turn might use a REST-based API to read and write configuration entries for the application.

 Messages and be sent to handlers via a combination of URLs, including query string parameters, as well as JSON or raw byte array messages in the body of an HTTP request and response.
 Standard HTTP verbs, including "get", "put", "post", and "delete" are supported.
 The underlying `http_api_handler.Handler` class manages the transformation of data from and to the `uhttpd.Server` class, so you can focus on the business needs of your application, and not on the details of the HTTP protocol.